olegedly/multi-agent-rag/PRD.md

 - **Corpus switching mid-conversation.** A conversation is bound to the corpus it was started in.
 To explore a different knowledge base, the user returns to the landing page and starts a new conversation.
 - **In-chat corpus dropdown or selector.** Corpus selection is route-based only.
 - **Cross-corpus conversation switching at the route level.** Conversations from different corpora live in the same localStorage store, but the UI never shows conversations from more than one corpus at once — the route controls which corpus is active, and the conversation list is filtered accordingly.
+- **Slug immutability guarantees.** Slugs are mutable.
+Renaming a slug may break bookmarks; the frontend handles stale slugs with a graceful redirect to the landing page.
 - Production user authentication (the demo is open-access; auth can be added later per client requirements).
 Token abuse prevention is handled via rate-limiting (see Further Notes).
 - Multi-tenancy or per-user RAG indexes
 - Fine-tuning any LLM